elmar8287/react-firebase-auth/README.md

 # The queue system

-### This project was built for ticket system for companies which are daily gets a lot of clients.
+### This project was built for an online ticket system for companies that gets a lot of clients each day.
+The system makes the possibility to select the date and time for the appointment.
+It is strongly considered already booked date and time, so the company could be confident about careful queue assignment.

 # Built with